em3ndez/tiny-web-server/README.md

 I wanted to make something that:

-1. A reliance on Java-8's lambdas - as close as regular Java can get to Groovy's builders
+1. A reliance on Java-8's lambdas - as close as regular Java can get to Groovy's builders for now
+2. ** Related: Have a `path(..)` construct that allows nesting of other sub-paths (and endpoints and filters).
+To me, this feels more representative and maintainable.
+2. ** Support a multi-module compositions.
+This for web-module separation to aid deployment and testing flexibility
 1. Have no dependencies at all, outside the JDK
-2. Has a `path(..)` construct that groups other paths, endpoints and filters together.
-This approach allows for a clean and intuitive way to compose complex URL hierarchies within the server.
-More elegant and maintainable
-1. Using those, could take **a series of multiple such compositions** (nested paths/filter/endPoints).
-This for web-module separation to aid deployment and testing flexibility

-And in a second tier:
+And in a second tier of goals:

 1. No shared static state
-1. Attempted to coerce websockets into the same nested path organization as is available for the web path composition
+1. An attempt to coerce websockets into the same "nested path" composition
 1. Exist in a single source file, for no good reason
 1. Use JDK's own command for its build technology.
 Well, bash too.
 1. Does not itself pollute stdout or force a logging framework on users.